TATA-THECLAIRE/stage0-Theclaire/README.md

 ## Deployment

-This API can be deployed on :
+This API is deployed on :

 **Render**